-Let us remember, that sorrow is good for us: Sorrow is better than laughter: for by the sadness of the countenance, the heart is made better (Ecclesiastes 7:3).
+Let us remember also, that sorrow is good for us: Sorrow is better than laughter: for by the sadness of the countenance, the heart is made better (Ecclesiastes 7:3).
 Our sorrows help us to draw closer to Father for guidance and comfort and hope.

 Though we may be weeping in the night, let us trust Yahuwah’s lovingkindness and the faithfulness of His Word!

 We can depend on His Word which tells us that He rewards His faithful, humble, and obedient children (1Corinthians 2:9; Hebrews 11:6)!

 - Beauty of Repentance – Come clean before God!